quacksouls/lyf/doc/data.md

 think this is not as readable as `'I have a cat called "Tabby".'`.
 Finally, use backticks to customize your strings.
 You can insert the value of a variable inside a string provided the string is delimited with backticks.
-Use the placeholder `${variable_name}` to insert the value of a variable, as demonstrated in the above program.
+Use the placeholder `${variableName}` to insert the value of a variable, as demonstrated in the above program.
 Using backticks in this manner is an example of a general technique called template literal.

 ### Cons and cat